top of page

 4 Things to Do Before Starting Your House Hunt in Hong Kong as a New Arrival

-1. Keep your employment contract easily accessible.
-If you only have a digital copy, consider printing it out.
+If you only have a digital copy of your employment contract, consider printing it out.
 You need to present it to the landlord as proof of your work and income.
+Some landlords might request to look at the original document.

-2. Apply for a Hong Kong Identity Card (HKID).
 You can use either your passport or HKID to sign a tenancy agreement, but it is easier to take up the utilities using your HKID.
 Even the temporary HKID (paper form) is valid.
 For more information, please visit https://www.immd.gov.hk/eng/services/hkid/reg_replace.html.

-3. Obtain a local mobile phone number from a telecommunications service provider.
-It is also necessary for opening your utility accounts.
+3. Obtain a local mobile phone number from a telecommunications services provider

-4. Open a local bank account.
 If you do not have a residential address in Hong Kong, you may need to provide a reference letter from your employer when opening a bank account.
-Upon signing a provisional tenancy agreement, you will be required to pay an initial deposit to the landlord.
-This deposit is equivalent to one month's rent.
-Payment can be made in cash or by cheque.
+Upon signing a provisional tenancy agreement, you will be required to pay an initial deposit to the landlord in cash or by cheque.
+The deposit is usually equivalent to one month's rent.
 Two more months (the balance of the two-month deposit and the first month's rent in advance) is required upon signing the formal contract and receiving the keys.
+Money matters!

 Note: It usually takes a couple of days for the bank to process the application.
 For citizens of certain countries, such as the USA, the process may take several weeks.